TheSmartnik/underfinedmethod/source/posts/ruby-memory-profiling-in-practice.html.markdown

 1. Look at the report.

-2. Find the code that take the most memory.
+2. Find the code that takes the most memory.

 3. Look at the code.
 Does it create any unnecessary objects?
 Can you rewrite it to allocate less memory?